hannahkim313/restaurant-page/README.md

 This project exercise, created by The Odin Project, is a sample restaurant page for an imaginary brunch establishment.

+## Future Updates

+As I continue to learn more about and practice using webpack, I plan to revisit this project and implement the following to improve performance:

+* **Code-splitting**

+    Currently, some of the fonts are producing asset size limit warning errors when running webpack.
+One of the ways to reduce file size and optimize web performance is through code-splitting.
+Once I learn about promises, I plan to go back and implement code-splitting to create dynamic imports.

 ## Goals

 * Use DOM manipulation to dynamically render a webpage